-“We have a situation,” Stephen said, voice terse and overly loud, as if he were pressing his mouth against the microphone and cupping his hand around the bottom of the phone.
-Now that I was more awake, I noticed the roar of rainfall in the background.
-It was still raining here too, humming over the tin roof above as it had all night, broken by an occasional crack or roll of thunder.
-The storm had kept me awake until around 2:45 AM.
+“We have a situation,” Stephen says, voice terse and overly loud, as if he is pressing his mouth against the microphone and cupping his hand around the bottom of the phone.
+Now that I am more awake, I notice the roar of rainfall in the background.
+It’s still raining here too, clattering against my bedroom windows and humming over the tin roof above as it has all night, broken only by an occasional crack or roll of thunder.
+The storm kept me awake until around 3 AM.

 One hour of sleep.

-I could also make out a different kind of roar and what sounded like people talking and yelling.
-I couldn’t be sure, but the roar sounded like…
+I can also make out a different kind of roar and what sounds like people yelling.
+I can’t be sure, but the roar sounds like…

 “Stephen, where are you?”

 “Hill Country National Park.
 Southeast corner.”
-That was just five miles north of the outskirts of Schoenburg.
+That’s just five miles north of Schoenberg.
 “There’s a wildfire.”

-I was up, phone on speaker and tossed onto my bed as I pulled on my jeans and grabbed a pair of socks.
+I’m up, phone on speaker and tossed onto my bed as I yank on my jeans and grab a pair of socks.
 “I’ll be right there—”

-“Lee,” he said, and I stopped at his tone.
+“Lee,” he says, and I stop at his tone.
 “We’ve got plenty of people here at the forest.”

-Confused, it took me half a second to realize the real reason why he’d called.
-I tensed.
+Confused, it takes me half a second to realize the real reason why he called.
+I tense.

-Feeling the tension radiate up my neck, I hesitated for a fraction of a second, then said, “Understood,” and snapped up my belt from the top of my dresser.
-At least they already had a suspect.
-That was good news.
+Feeling the tension radiate up my neck, I hesitate for a fraction of a second, then say, “Understood,” and snap up my belt from the top of my dresser.
+At least they already have a suspect.
+That’s good.